The Region’s Largest Athletic Training Program. Period.

 Athletic Trainers Leading Academic Success

-Augusta University's certified athletic trainers are also involved in helping students in the classroom.
-Through this program, trainers are teaching health care career or sports medicine classes in local high schools.
+Augusta University's Athletic Trainers are also involved in helping students in the classroom.
+Through this program, Athletic Trainers are teaching health care career or sports medicine classes in local high schools.

 The goal is to develop students’ interest in a health care career and to educate them about the health care field in general.

-Every March, more than 200 students also spend a day at Augusta University Medical Center to learn more about sports medicine and other health care fields and to tour the Medical College of Georgia and the College of Allied Health at Augusta University.
+Every March, more than 200 students also spend a day at Augusta University Medical Center to learn more about sports medicine and other health care fields and to tour the Medical College of Georgia at Augusta University and the College of Allied Health at Augusta University.

 If you are a school or other organization looking for event or team coverage, or if you are interested in the "Athletic Trainers Leading Academic Success" program, call 706-721-PLAY (7529) to speak to a member of our certified athletic training CARE team.